Pylons/pyramid_chameleon/docs/index.rst

 syntax (e.g. ``tal:content`` and ``tal:replace``) also works in these
 templates.

 .. index::
    single: ZPT macros
    single: Chameleon ZPT macros

-Using ZPT Macros in Pyramid
+Using ZPT macros in Pyramid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a :term:`renderer` is used to render a template, :app:`Pyramid` makes at